 The file upload functionality of IoT Hub follows the upload limits that Azure Storage has in place.

-Twin reads, writes and queries are metered in 0.5-KB chunks with respect to the size of, respectively, the size of the returned twin, the size of update and the size of query result.
+Twin reads, writes, and queries are available only on standard tier are metered in 0.5-KB chunks with respect to the size of, respectively, the size of the returned twin, the size of update, and the size of query result.
 For instance, reading a 4-KB twin is billed as eight messages, updating a twin with a 1-KB payload is billed as two messages, querying twins for a 10-KB result is billed as 20 messages.
 All other messages are charged in chunks of 4-KB for the paid tiers (S1, S2, S3) and 0.5 KB for the free tier.

-Direct methods are request-response communications initiated by the cloud.
+Direct methods is available only on standard tier and are request-response communications initiated by the cloud.
 The cloud receives an immediate response from the device.
-Both requests and responses can be at most 8 KB and are metered in 4-KB blocks for the paid SKUs (i.e. S1, S2 and S3) so, for instance, an 8 KB request sent via the S1, S2 or S3 editions would be billed as two messages.
-The requests sent using the free edition are metered in 0.5-KB blocks.
-For instance, an 8-KB message sent via the IoT Hub Free Edition will be billed as 16 messages.
+Both requests and responses can be at most 8 KB and are metered in 4-KB blocks for the paid tiers (i.e. S1, S2, and S3) so, for instance, an 8 KB request sent via the S1, S2, or S3 tiers would be billed as two messages.
+The requests sent using the free tier are metered in 0.5-KB blocks.
+For instance, an 8-KB message sent via the IoT Hub free tier will be billed as 16 messages.

 Jobs allow to start or schedule the execution of twin writes and direct methods on large sets of devices.
 Jobs operations are not billed, but the resulting twin writes and method invocations are billed as explained above